qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 ## Versioning

-### Do you support downgrade?
+### Do you support downgrades?

-We does not support cluster downgrade.
-This applies to both cloud and core products.
-Deploying a newer version of Qdrant will automatically migrate your data to the newer storage format, which is not reversible.
+We does not support downgrading a cluster on any of our products.
+If you deploy a newer version of Qdrant, your data is automatically migrated to the newer storage format.
+This migration is not reversible.

 ### How do I avoid issues when updating to the latest version?